Understanding Anxiety and Depression

 About the Facilitators

-Shona Adams
+Dr. Shona Adams

-Registered Clinical Counsellor and Psychologist
+Registered Psychologist #2558

-Shona is a Registered Clinical Counsellor and Psychologist who trained as a Clinical Psychologist in Oxford, U.K..
+Shona is a Registered Psychologist who trained as a Clinical Psychologist in Oxford, U.K..
 She is dual citizen who immigrated to Canada when she was 9 years old, previously living in South Africa, Thailand and Malaysia.
 She predominantly uses a Human Givens and a CBT approach and is a specialist in treating traumas and complex mental health disorders.
 She uses a strength-based solution-focused model, working collaboratively to help people understand their difficulties and learn different strategies to interact with them.
 She is humbly aware of her white privilege and is passionate with facilitating people to reach their full potential within a caring and empowering environment.